mhrmm/mhrmm.github.io/builders/csci381/md2html/chapter2.md

         \theta \leftarrow \theta - \alpha D_\theta(l)(\theta)
       @eq]

-This algorithm is called **gradient descent**.
+Algorithms like this, where we use the first derivative to guide our optimization, are known as **gradient descent** algorithms.

 ![gradient descent pseudocode](/images/gradient_descent_code.jpg)

-Algorithms like this, where we use the first derivative to guide our optimization, are known as **gradient descent** algorithms.
 Experiment with how gradient descent behaves using the following interactive demo:

 @component[GradientDescentDemo]